michaelsboost/Simple-Coding-Playground/README.md

 * [CSSLint](http://csslint.net/) - for css syntax validation
 * [JSHint](http://jslint.com/) - for javascript syntax validation

-This application was built using [node-webkit](http://nwjs.io/) on my Mac.
+This application was built using [node-webkit](http://nwjs.io/) on Mac Yosemite.
 Which means it can easily be ported over to Windows or Linux using either [node-webkit](http://nwjs.io/) (for 32bit processors) or [Electron](http://electron.atom.io/) (for 64bit processors)

-You can use [WebDGap](http://michaelsboost.github.io/WebDGap/) to export your application or this application as a Windows, Linux or Mac application.
+You can use [WebDGap](http://michaelsboost.github.io/WebDGap/) to export your application or this app's source code as a Windows, Linux or Mac application.

 Development
 -------------